 3. Drink the Right Liquids

-Your doctor might tell you to avoid alcohol, or tell you to only drink a certain amount.
+Your doctor might tell you to avoid alcohol or tell you only to drink a certain amount.
 Alcohol can slow down your breathing rate and contribute to mucus production.

 4. Maintaining a Healthy Weight